 Tore Haug-Warberg's Home Page

-Tore Haug-Warberg
+Tore Barsk

 You should call it entropy, for two reasons.
 In the first place your uncertainty function has been used in statistical mechanics under that name, so it already has a name.
 In the second place, and more important, no one really knows what entropy really is, so in a debate you will always have the advantage..